Atom-101/MetaAI/README.md

 |Resnet18 (pretrained)|53.4|26.1

 *MAML has a low accuracy because it needs more epochs to converge.
 It has a slower convergence speed than Meta-SGD.

+## Credits
+The code was partly inspired from: https://github.com/jik0730/Meta-SGD-pytorch